ncsa/Delta_doc/docs/source/user_guide/running_jobs.rst

            2267584 cpu-inter testjob.   gbauer  R       2:14      1 cn093
            2267583 cpu-inter testjob.   gbauer  R       7:21      1 cn093

-You can use ``sacct`` on a specific job number to see how the job was submitted and show the dependency.
+You can use the ``sacct`` command with a specific job number to see how the job was submitted and show the dependency.

 .. code-block:: terminal